S2GlobalMosaic/UserManual/docs/source/pages/MosaickingAlgorithms.rst

 Temporal Resampling
 ===================
-Image compositing aims at identifying the best suited observation in a given period of time on the basis of pre-defined criteria at the pixel- or image-level [#f3]_.
+Image compositing aims at identifying the best suited observation in a given period of time on the basis of pre-defined criteria at the pixel- or image-level [RSOE190]_.

 .. _stc:

 Short Term Composite - STC – adaption of the WELD algorithm regarding Sentinel-2
 --------------------------------------------------------------------------------
-The STC approach has been motivated by the Web-enabled Landsat Data –WELD method [#f4]_ method and is, like WELD, based on a decision tree regarding the surface reflectance values, the scene classification, and the different indices.
+The STC approach has been motivated by the Web-enabled Landsat Data –WELD method [WELDATBD]_ method and is, like WELD, based on a decision tree regarding the surface reflectance values, the scene classification, and the different indices.
 The compositing approach has been designed to preferentially select valid land surface observations with minimum cloud, snow, and atmospheric contamination.
 Therefore, the composited mosaics are not for studies of cloud, snow or the atmosphere.